 Engaging discussions are one of the most rewarding and memorable activities that students and faculty alike can experience in the classroom.
 Recent research shows that classroom discussion deepens learning, creates community, and helps students form an academic identity.

 At the same time, classroom discussion is a challenging pedagogical undertaking.
 It requires the instructor to orchestrate learning among a group of students who likely do not know each other, come from a diversity of backgrounds, possess a range of political commitments, arrive with varying levels of familiarity with the course material, and have different levels of comfort speaking in class.

-To address these promises and challenges, the School of Education has designed a six-session professional development program for UW faculty and teaching staff.
-The program will be offered in both the 2017-18 Fall and Spring semesters.
-See the Program page for more details.
+To address these promises and challenges, the School of Education has designed a professional development program for UW faculty and teaching staff.
+See the Program Overview page for more details.

 Note: if you are visiting this page and are at an institution other that UW-Madison and would like The Discussion Project to come to your campus, please go to our nonprofit website firstname.lastname@example.org